robamu/robamu.github.io/content/post/max11619-driver-rust.md

-There are a lot other configurations, and the Rust typesystem prevents using a wrong API for a given configuration. [`Max116xx10Bit`](https://docs.rs/max116xx-10bit/latest/max116xx_10bit/struct.Max116xx10Bit.html) is now initially create as an externally clocked device with an external voltage reference.
+There are a lot other configurations, and the Rust typesystem prevents using a wrong API for a given configuration. [`Max116xx10Bit`](https://docs.rs/max116xx-10bit/latest/max116xx_10bit/struct.Max116xx10Bit.html) is now initially created as an externally clocked device with an external voltage reference.
-This is also a valid configuration to read the ADC on our board as the reference is pin is tied to the system voltage.
+This is also a valid configuration to read the ADC on the REB1 board, as the reference is pin is tied to the system voltage.

 If another configuration is desired, the device struct needs to be converted into a different configuration using the `into_*()` API common to Rust.
 The [driver docs](https://docs.rs/max116xx-10bit/latest/max116xx_10bit/)